sibStephen/Dev-Guidelines/README.md

 * If it makes sense, if it feels right, do it.
 Code is just a means, not an end.

+* Try to use the API as much as possible

+* If you have multiple code blocks doing some specific task, try to separate them with blank line and start each of them with a descriptive comment.
+It increases code readability

 **Common Practices**
 --------------------